Menu

 Published by NewsBurrow Press Team

 In a province fraught with contrasting opinions, Manitobans find themselves at a crossroads, debating whether the Prairie Green Landfill should be searched for the remains of two Indigenous women.
-Advocates have persistently called on all levels of government to support a thorough search for the remains of Morgan Harris and Marcedes Myran, two women believed to have met their tragic end in this landfill located north of .
-These women’s fates are intertwined with a series of harrowing events that have shaken the local community and sparked a national conversation on justice, safety, and the duty of care.
+Advocates have persistently called on all levels of government to a thorough search for the remains of Morgan Harris and Marcedes Myran, two women believed to have met their tragic end in this landfill located north of .
+These women’s fates are intertwined with a series of harrowing events that have shaken the local community and sparked a national conversation on justice, , and the duty of care.

 The Ongoing Tragedy

-The story traces back to , who stands charged with first-degree murder in the deaths of Morgan Harris and Marcedes Myran, as well as two other Indigenous women, and an unidentified woman known as Mashkode Bizhiki’ikwe, or Buffalo Woman, whose remains have yet to be discovered.
-It’s important to note that none of these have been tested in a court of law, adding another layer of complexity to an already tangled narrative.
+The story traces back to Jeremy Skibicki, who stands charged with first-degree murder in the deaths of Morgan Harris and Marcedes Myran, as well as two other Indigenous women, and an unidentified woman known as Mashkode Bizhiki’ikwe, or Buffalo Woman, whose remains have yet to be discovered.
+It’s important to note that none of these charges have been tested in a court of law, adding another layer of complexity to an already tangled narrative.

 Government’s Stance: Safety vs. Justice

 Following the release of a feasibility study, the Manitoba government announced its decision not to support a landfill search.
-Their reasons cite for those who would undertake the search, as well as the considerable financial cost, the uncertainty of how long it could take, and the distressing possibility that the remains may be found.
+Their reasons cite safety concerns for those who would undertake the search, as well as the considerable financial cost, the uncertainty of how long it could take, and the distressing possibility that the remains may never be found.
 This decision has ignited a fierce debate among Manitobans.

 The Numbers Game: A Divided Public

 New polling data has shed light on the deeply polarized nature of this issue.
-The Probe Research poll, commissioned by and the Winnipeg Free Press, revealed that Manitobans are nearly evenly split, with 47 percent in favor of searching the landfill, 45 percent opposed, and eight percent unsure.
+The Probe Research poll, commissioned by CTV News and the Winnipeg Free Press, revealed that Manitobans are nearly evenly split, with 47 percent in favor of searching the landfill, 45 percent opposed, and eight percent unsure.
 When you delve deeper into the numbers, you find that 30 percent on each side of the debate feel strongly about their position.

 Demographics Paint a Complex Picture